JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 	- Code a lot.
 I want to implement all the relevant examples of algorithms, data structures and applications to gain practical experience.
 	- Test a lot.
 Code testing is laborious, boring but absolutely necessary.
 As this guide primarily deals with Java I will write test code using Junit and Mockito.
 	- Retain as much knowledge as possible.
 Try and find a way to retain the knowledge.
 	- Learn practical tips to becoming a Software Engineer.
-This means practicing for the interview, deals with issues such as fear and how to work in an Agile / SCRUM way.
+This means practicing for the interview, deal with issues such as fear, my introvertedness and how to work in an Agile / SCRUM way.

 ### Things I don’t want to do
 	- Spend all of my free time on becoming a Software Engineer.
-John Washam admits he spent far too much time on this project.
+John Washam admits he spent far too much time on his project.
 Currently I have a job and I don’t need a burnout.
 	- Lose overview.
 There is such a thing as doing too much.
 Knowing when to stop is important and I will put that to the test.
 	- Not to be afraid to re-invent the wheel.
 The goal is not to do something new, the goal is to learn to do something new.